jemhik/faifly-test-task/HELP.md

 - Endpoints:
   - POST `/visits` — create a visit
   - GET `/patients` — list patients with optional `page`, `size`, `search`, `doctorIds`

+> Note: The `docker/` directory is no longer used by docker-compose.
+You can safely delete it from your repository if you prefer a leaner tree.